rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 #### Transparency

-Everything in this datatype is something that humans can understand.
+Everything in this data type is something that humans can understand.
 They could be converted into language, 3D animations or combinations thereof depending on which details are important.
 Tools would be required that allow humans to query these stories for the interesting sections.

 #### Summary